SUSE/ha-sap-terraform-deployments/doc/monitoring.md

 * libvirt: remove or add the `monitoring` module in your main.tf

-* azure: for azure cloud we deploy by default the monitoring solution. this need to be refactored and unified later with module similars to libvirt see https://github.com/SUSE/ha-sap-terraform-deployments/issues/107
+* azure: for azure cloud we deploy by default the monitoring solution.

+`NOTE`: In future (azure and other cloud provider) they will be refactored and unified later with module similar to libvirt see https://github.com/SUSE/ha-sap-terraform-deployments/issues/107

 # Variable specification:

 * mandatory:

-`monitored_hosts` this is a list containing the IP addresses of hosts to be monitored.
-Under the hood this var tell prometheus the IP where to scrape.
+`monitored_hosts` Default empty.
+A list containing the IP addresses of hosts to be monitored.
+Under the hood list var tell prometheus the IP where to scrape.

-See tfvars.example
 ```
 monitored_hosts = ["192.168.110.X", "192.168.110.Y"]
 ```

-If you want to disable monitoring for hosts, use:
-`monitoring_enabled: false`
+* optional:

+`monitoring_enabled` default True.
+This variable will install all different supported exporters to the hosts.
+See the list of supported exporter for more details.

+# Hosts Exporters

+Currently supported exporters:

+- SAP-HANA database exporter
+- HA Cluster exporter (hawk-apiserver)

-# Enable the SAP HANA database exporters
+### SAP HANA database exporter

-The SAP HANA database data is exported using the [hanadb_exporter](https://github.com/SUSE/hanadb_exporter) prometheus exporter.
+The SAP HANA database data is exporter using the [hanadb_exporter](https://github.com/SUSE/hanadb_exporter) prometheus exporter.
 In order to enable the exporters for each HANA database the `hana` pillar entries must be modified.

 Here an example: